Documentation

 How Credit Memo Approval Works in Cannabis

 The credit memo approval process in cannabis determines how a credit moves from initial creation to final application against a vendor payment.
-ShelfSpace manages this workflow end to end, notifying both parties at each step and enforcing response deadlines.
+ShelfSpace manages this workflow end to end, notifying both parties at each step and following up actively until the vendor responds.
 Every credit memo follows the same path, whether it originates from a return, expiration, or co-marketing deal.

 Our credit recovery platform eliminates the back-and-forth that usually happens over email and phone.
-Vendors respond through their portal, and the entire conversation is recorded in the credit memo's event log.
+Vendors respond through their portal or by email reply, and the entire conversation is recorded in the credit memo's event log.

 The Five Credit Memo Statuses

-What we handle: We send notifications at every status change, enforce the 16-day response window, process counter-proposals, and apply approved credits to the next payment.
-You do not need to track deadlines or follow up with vendors manually.
+What we handle: We send notifications at every status change, follow up with the vendor on a regular cadence until they respond, route counter-proposals to the right human, and apply approved credits to the next payment.
+You do not need to chase vendors manually.

 How Counter-Proposals Work

-Instead of accepting or declining outright, a vendor can counter-propose a different amount.
+Instead of accepting outright, a vendor can counter-propose a different amount or open a "Let's discuss" thread.
 For example, if you submit a $500 credit for returned product and the vendor believes only $400 is justified, they can propose $400 with an explanation.
+The credit memo flips to In Discussion and a kickoff email goes to the retailer's escalation contact.

 Notifications at Every Step

 Both the retailer and vendor receive notifications throughout the process.
-Emails are sent when a memo is created, when the vendor responds, when a counter-proposal is submitted, when a credit is approved or voided, and when auto-approval triggers.
+Emails are sent when a memo is created, when the vendor responds, when a counter-proposal is submitted, when a credit is approved or voided, and on every reminder cycle until the vendor replies.
 In-app notifications appear in each party's portal dashboard.
 See responding to credits for the vendor's perspective.

 Ready to start recovering what you're owed?
 Let's talk.